purton-tech/barricade/CONTRIBUTING.md

 ## Debugging browser tests with the browser on your host machine

-If you want to see the tests running you can install chromedriver on your host machine https://chromedriver.chromium.org/downloads
+If you want to see the tests running you can install chromedriver on your host machine https://chromedriver.chromium.org/downloads.
+You need the version of the driver that matches your chrome version.

 From your host machine